 In Straight Lines, for instance, she sings about childhood and the nostalgia of growing up.

 You had a trampoline

-In Dear Heart, a powerful song in ROW, she sings of solitude, and in Tori’s voice, the thrill and fear of adventure, the courage it takes to go.
+In Dear Heart, a powerful song in ROW, she sings of solitude, and in Tori’s voice, the devastation of failure.

 “Listen, dear heart.